 SAA Mediation Committee

-If a grievance cannot be resolved at the departmental or unit level, a Student Academic Appointee may bring the grievance to an SAA Mediation Panel.
-SAA Mediation Panel information is available at http://www.indiana.edu/~bfc/docs/policies/SAAGrievanceProcedures.pdf
+If a grievance cannot be resolved at the departmental or unit level, the SAA may bring the grievance to the SAA Mediation Committee.

-An SAA Mediation Panel is drawn from the membership of the BFC Student Affairs Committee.
-The Mediation Panel shall be composed of five members, including three members designated by the chair of the Student Affairs Committee from among the membership of that committee, and two graduate student members nominated by the Graduate and Professional Student Government.
-In appointing members of an SAA Mediation Panel, preference should be given, whenever possible, to faculty members who have had experience supervising SAAs.
-Although membership of the Student Affairs Committee may vary from year to year, it is expected that the same roster of Panel members shall complete the investigation and mediation of any case they have begun to consider.
-If a member of the Student Affairs Committee is involved in another mediation case, or is a member of a department (or a school which is not departmentalized) from which a case arises, he or she shall be disqualified to hear or to investigate the case.
-A member of the Student Affairs Committee shall also disqualify himself or herself from hearing or investigating a case whenever the member believes it difficult to render an impartial judgment.
-No member of the SAA Board of Review can serve concurrently on an SAA Mediation Panel.
+The SAA Mediation Committee is drawn from the membership of the BFC Student Academic Appointees Affairs Committee.
+The Mediation Committee shall be composed of no fewer than five members, including no fewer than two graduate student members.
+In cases involving dismissal or academic freedom, the SAA Mediation Committee will meet as a full body; in cases involving the nature or conditions of work and reappointment, the Committee may meet in subcommittees or panels of no fewer than two members (at least one of whom must be a graduate student).
+Although membership of the SAA Mediation Committee varies from year to year, it is expected that the same roster of Committee members shall complete the investigation and mediation of any case they have begun to consider.
+If a member of the SAA Mediation Committee is involved in a case before the Committee, or is a member of a department (or a school which is not departmentalized) from which a case arises, they shall be disqualified to hear or to investigate the case.
+A member of the SAA Mediation

-Members of an SAA Mediation Panel shall address each grievance impartially, investigate it thoroughly, and base their findings on sound knowledge of University policies and procedures.
-The Panel should strive to resolve grievances through flexible procedures and encourage discussions between the parties to the grievance.
-The meetings of the Panel shall be informal with no stenographic record kept.
+Members of the SAA Mediation Committee shall address each grievance impartially, investigate it thoroughly, and base their findings on sound knowledge of University policies and procedures.
+The Committee should strive to resolve grievances through flexible procedures and encourage discussions between the parties to the grievance.
+The meetings of the Committee shall be informal with no stenographic record kept.

-If mediation of the grievance fails, the SAA Mediation Panel reports its findings in writing to the grievant and to all parties named in the grievance.
+If mediation of the grievance fails, the SAA Mediation Committee reports its findings in writing to the grievant and to all parties named in the grievance.
 On request from the grievant, the committee informally may give its opinion of the merit of the grievance and whether it should be taken to the SAA Board of Review.
 This opinion shall not constitute evidence before the Board.
-On request, the Panel shall assist the grievant in drafting a statement of the grievance and may assist the grievant in other ways in preparing a case for presentation to the Board.
-However, the members of the Panel may not represent the grievant before the Board.
+On request, the Committee shall assist the grievant in drafting a statement of the grievance and may assist the grievant in other ways in preparing a case for presentation to the Board.
+However, the Committee may not represent the grievant before the Board.